Mid-Century May Baby Step 6: Vintage Baby Layette

 And those are the basics of the vintage baby layette!
 As you can see, it is very minimalist, and it mostly relies on the mother doing a lot of laundry.
 In fact, she expected to do a load of baby’s clothes, and another load of diapers every day, as long as he was little.

-What does Your Baby Need for His Schedule?
+What Does Your Baby Need for His Schedule?

 Get Our Mid-Century Mom Daily Routine FREE!